Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Introduction

 \section{Introduction}

-Mendelian randomization (MR) is an instrumental variable (IV) approach with growing popularity in epidemiology studies.
-In MR, one aims to establish a causal association between a given exposure and an outcome of interest in the presence of possible unmeasured confounding, by leveraging one or more genetic markers defining the IV \citep{Davey-Smith:2003aa,Lawlor:2008aa}.
-In order to be a valid IV, a genetic marker must satisfy the following key conditions:
+Mendelian randomization is an instrumental variable (IV) approach to causal inference with growing popularity in epidemiological studies.
+In Mendelian randomization studies, one aims to establish a causal relationship between a given exposure and an outcome of interest in the presence of possible unmeasured confounding, by leveraging one or more genetic markers defining the IV \citep{Davey-Smith:2003aa,Lawlor:2008aa}.
+In order to be a valid IV, a genetic marker must satisfy the following key conditions: (a) It must be associated with the exposure; (b) It must be independent of any unmeasured confounder of the exposure-outcome relationship; and (c) It cannot have a direct effect on the outcome variable not fully mediated by the exposure in view.
+Possible violation or near violation of assumption (a) known as the weak instrumental variable problem poses an important challenge in Mendelian randomization as individual genetic effects on complex traits can be weak.
+Violation of assumption (b) can also occur due to linkage disequilibrium or population stratification \citep{Lawlor:2008aa}.
+Assumption (c) also known as the exclusion restriction is rarely credible in the Mendelian randomization context as it requires a complete understanding of the biological mechanism by which each genetic marker influences the outcome.
+Such a priori knowledge may be unrealistic in practice due to the possible existence of unknown pleiotropic effects of the genetic markers \citep{little2003mendelian,Davey-Smith:2003aa,Lawlor:2008aa}.